jeresig/node-pastec/README.md

 Given a specified Pastec file ID (for example `1234`), delete that particular image from the index.
 It will no longer be returned in the results.

+## list(callback)

+Returns an object that holds all the IDs that are currently in the index.

 ## saveIndex(indexFile, callback)

 Save the image similarity index to the server at the specified `indexFile` location.
 Note that the path to the `indexFile` is to a path relative to the server, not the local environment.